nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ### Server Code 129

-**Child depth**
+**Child Depth**

 #### Description

-Tell the server the maximum number of generation of children we have.
+We tell the server the maximum number of generation of children we have on the distributed network.

 #### Function Names